-The famed Pomodoro Technique calls on you to work in 25-minute blocks, then take a short break.
-Pomodoro Timer provides a handy way to track blocks of work and allows you to track your past work history.
+This timer provides a handy way to track blocks of work and allows you to track your past work history.
+Manage your tasks, track your goals, and customize work interval duration to maximize your productivity.

 Focus Booster also uses the Pomodoro Technique model for tracking work, but provides a deeper dive into exactly where your time is going.
 You can link revenue, meetings, and projects to your Pomodoros so you gain a birds-eye view of the impact of your work.

 Many of us find ourselves being unproductive at work because we just can't shake our bad habits.
-Habitloop makes it easier to form productive rituals in and out of work -- just set a goal in the app and access dozens of preset "recipes" of behaviors you must repeat on a daily basis.
-Over time, the thining goes, these behaviors will become second nature.
+This app makes it easier to form productive rituals in and out of work -- just set a goal in the app and access dozens of preset "recipes" of behaviors you must repeat on a daily basis.
+Over time, these behaviors will become second nature.

 Developed by three neuroscientists, Focus@Will hosts a proprietary collection of music that's been mixed and edited to serve a specific neurological purpose.
 You can choose from different genres and customize energy level, and Focus@Will serves up a collection of tracks specifically designed to help you concentrate and achieve flow.

-Noisli provides ambient background noise that block out outside distraction and help you focus only on your task at hand.
+Noisli provides ambient background noise that blocks out outside distraction and helps you focus only on your task at hand.
 You can choose from one of their preset combos, or adjust categories like nature sounds or ocean waves to create your own custom mix of noise.